Tool Policy

 allowed,denied,strict - MCP approval bypass:

-Section titled “What Each Field Does”allowed: tools the worker can calldenied: tools to always block; takes precedence overallowedstrict: whentrue, onlyallowedtools are visible to the workerpre_approved: MCP tool grant patterns that skip the in-thread approval card
+Section titled “What Each Field Does”allowed: tools the worker can calldenied: tools to always block; takes precedence overallowedstrict: whentrue, onlyallowedtools are visible to the workerpreApproved: MCP tool grant patterns that skip the in-thread approval card

-Why This Lives In lobu.toml
+Why This Lives In lobu.config.ts

 That split keeps approval overrides visible in code review and prevents a skill from bypassing the thread-level consent flow.